isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-bounds"></a>Pro.bounds: Bounds safety profile

 This profile makes it easier to construct code that operates within the bounds of allocated blocks of memory.
 It does so by focusing on removing the primary sources of bounds violations: pointer arithmetic and array indexing.
 One of the core features of this profile is to restrict pointers to only refer to single objects, not arrays.

-For the purposes of this document, bounds-safety is defined to be the property that a program does not use a variable to access memory outside of the range that was allocated and assigned to that variable.
-(Note that the safety is intended to be complete when combined also with [Type safety](#SS-type) and [Lifetime safety](#SS-lifetime), which cover other unsafe operations that allow bounds violations, such as type-unsafe casts that 'widen' pointers.)
+We define bounds-safety to be the property that a program does not use an object to access memory outside of the range that was allocated for it.
+Bounds safety is intended to be complete only when combined with [Type safety](#SS-type) and [Lifetime safety](#SS-lifetime), which cover other unsafe operations that allow bounds violations.

-The following are under consideration but not yet in the rules below, and may be better in other profiles:

-* ???

-An implementation of this profile shall recognize the following patterns in source code as non-conforming and issue a diagnostic.

 Bounds safety profile summary: